 Legacy Christian Academy does not provide insurance to cover injuries incurred by a Student Athlete while participating in a practice or contest with a school team.
 The OHSAA does provide a Lifetime Catastrophic Accident Insurance.
-Information on this can be found on the OHSAA website (ohsaa.org) under the heading of "important documents".
+Information on this can be found on the OHSAA website (ohsaa.org) under the heading of "Sports Medicine / Catastrophic Insurance."